HECer/ComfyUI-FilePathCreator/README.md

 - **Path Input**: Accepts a path to a file or folder.
 - **Extract File Name**: Retrieves the name of the file without the extension.
 - **Extract File Extension**: Identifies the file's extension.
+- **File Name With Extension**: Retrieves the filename along with its extension.
 - **Extract Folder Name**: Gets the name of the folder containing the file.
 - **Extract Folder Path**: Provides the absolute path to the folder.